Santi Nazaro e Celso, Brescia: History

 Originally a church was found at approximately the same site in 1222, in an area that was soon enclosed by enlarged city walls.
 A major reconstruction began in 1746, by designs of abate Zinelli, and completed in 1781, leading to the statue-topped neoclassical facade we see today.
 It was interrupted in 1769 by an accidental explosion of a powder magazine at nearby Porta Nazaro.
-Reconstruction finally ceased and worship was resumed in 1780.
-Seventeen years later the college of canons was suppressed, but the church remained functioning as a parish church.
+The reconstruction was finally completed, and worship resumed in 1780.
+Seventeen years later, the college of canons was suppressed, but the church remained functioning as a parish church.
 The organ in the church was completed by Luigi Amati in 1803.

 The entrance has a bust of one of the patrons of the reconstruction, the bishop of Modone, Alessandro Fe.

 Interior

 In addition to the polyptych, the church contains the following artworks: